karoliskoncevicius/r_notes/bugs.md

 # [1] 4 0                                # [1] 0 0
 ```

-NOTE: this behaviour is documented.
+Note: this behaviour is documented.

 - [Discussion on R-devel](https://stat.ethz.ch/pipermail/r-devel/2019-May/077796.html)
 - [Question on StackOverflow](https://stackoverflow.com/q/52233413/1953718)